 Go to the “Start” menu and then type “System Configuration” in the search bar.
 Then enter into the following result.
 In the following window of System Configuration, go to the tab called “Services”.After that, select the option called “Hide all Microsoft services”.
 Turn it off using the disable button.

 Click on “Startup”.
 Go to “Open Task Manager”.
-In the following window, select the application one by one and then disable them.
+In the following window, select the applications one by one and then disable them.
 Then exit the Task Manager, clicking on the “OK” button.

 Now simply restart the system and check if your CPU is being used too much or not.